Excellence in Broadcasting: Plot

 Returning home, Lois is unimpressed when Brian tells her that Limbaugh will be coming over for dinner.
-That night, Lois begins arguing and challenging Limbaugh politically — with Peter joining in as well.
-She then accuses Limbaugh of brainwashing Brian, and demands for their dog to go back to the way he used to be.
+That night, Lois begins arguing and challenging Limbaugh politically—with Peter joining in as well.
+She then accuses Limbaugh of brainwashing Brian, and demands that their dog go back to the way he used to be.
 Limbaugh insists Brian became a conservative on his own terms, and the two sing a number based on "The Company Way", "Republican Town".
-Brian, outraged by Lois' unsupportive behaviour, decides to move out and become roommates with Limbaugh — who reluctantly allows him to move into his house.
+Brian, outraged by Lois's unsupportive behavior, decides to move out and become roommates with Limbaugh—who reluctantly allows him to move into his house.
 Brian soon begins to irritate Limbaugh with his blind devotion.
 He replaces many of Limbaugh's possessions with American-Made versions, which all go wrong.
 Brian then proceeds to follow Limbaugh to his radio show, where he attempts to voice his own political opinions on the air about Speaker of the House Nancy Pelosi.
 This frustrates Limbaugh, who ends up having Brian thrown out.
-Despite this, Brian continues to try and prove his devotion to the conservative cause by waterboarding Pelosi — only to end up getting apprehended and sent to jail.
+Despite this, Brian continues to try and prove his devotion to the conservative cause by waterboarding Pelosi—only to end up getting apprehended and sent to jail.

 Later on, Limbaugh bails out Brian, but he grows annoyed when Brian again tries to assert his conservatism.
 This prompts Limbaugh to tell Brian he is only fighting against the Establishment due to his desire of being the underdog.
 He proves his point by telling Brian that a child was executed in Texas, causing Brian to be visibly horrified; Limbaugh then says that he made up the story, but Brian's honest reaction to it shows he is a liberal at heart.
 Reassuring Brian of his liberal convictions, Limbaugh leaves the jail, making a Grapes of Wrath-like pledge to "be around" wherever conservative causes need help.
 Outside, they heckle each other with reassurance before waving goodbye to the other.
 The episode ends with Brian watching Limbaugh transform into a bald eagle and subsequently flying away into the skyline.

 Production and development

 First announced by series creator and executive producer Seth MacFarlane in an interview on August 13, 2009, the episode was written by series regular Patrick Meighan, and directed by series regular John Holmquist shortly after the conclusion of the production of the eighth season.
 In the interview, with The Hollywood Reporter, MacFarlane conceded that Family Guy tends to be very liberal because "it's written by liberals".
-In choosing the conservatives who would be featured in the episode, MacFarlane stated, "we put it out there to a lot of Republicans — 'we're doing this show, who wants in?' — and we got some bites."
+In choosing the conservatives who would be featured in the episode, MacFarlane stated, "we put it out there to a lot of Republicans—'we're doing this show, who wants in?'—and we got some bites."
 Series regulars Peter Shin and James Purdum served as supervising director, with Andrew Goldberg, Alex Carter, Elaine Ko and Spencer Porter serving as staff writers for the episode.
 Composer Walter Murphy, who has worked on the series since its inception, returned to compose the music for "Excellence in Broadcasting".
 It is the first episode to feature a high-definition opening credit sequence.